What are fleas & ticks?

 How do I get rid of fleas & ticks?

 To eliminate fleas and ticks and prevent an infestation, you need to partner with an experienced professional.
 At Bold Servicing, we understand how stressful fleas and ticks are and will quickly come to your aid, providing the necessary interior and exterior services needed to remove these pests and prevent them from returning.
 Our premium, full-service, monthly flea and tick control services in Tampa, FL are convenient and effective.
-To learn more about eliminating fleas and ticks from your Tampa, St. Petersburg, or Clearwater area home or business, reach out to us today!
+To learn more about eliminating fleas and ticks from your Tampa Bay Area home or business, reach out to us today!

 How can I prevent fleas & ticks in the future?